 Top

-Answering Aikens Most Commonly Asked Earwig Questions
+Answering Aikens Most Commonly Asked Earwig Questions Most Trusted Since 1967

-Average Rating of 4.9 out of 5 Stars from 1729 Reviews
+Average Rating of 5.0 Stars from 2584 Reviews

-ANSWERING AIKENS MOST COMMONLY ASKED EARWIG QUESTIONS
+ANSWERING AIKEN'S MOST COMMONLY ASKED EARWIG QUESTIONS

-Have you seen big brown bugs in your yard with ominous looking pincers?
+Have you seen big brown bugs in your yard with ominous-looking pincers?
 If so, you might have questions.
 Lots and lots of questions.
 Hopefully, you'll find your question(s) here in our list of commonly asked questions about earwigs.

 Are earwigs dangerous?

 You might think so, to look at one.
 Those pincers look like they could do some damage.
 But they're not all that strong.
 If an earwig had a desire to pinch you, which it really doesn't, it would not be able to break your skin.
-They also don't use their pincers to tunnel to your brains, as some folklore would have you believe.
+They also don't use their pincers to tunnel to your brain, as some folklore would have you believe.
 While an earwig can get into your ear, they don't have the ability or inclination to tunnel to your brain.

 What do earwigs do in your ear?